chirag127/qrsay-admin-frontend-react-native-expo-app/README.md

     This script patches the react-native-screens package to handle string size values.

+4. Use the fix-rns-screen script to fix the size issue in RNSScreen:

+    ```bash
+    npm run fix-rns-screen
+    ```

+    This script patches the RNSScreen component to handle string size values.

+5. Use the fix-avatar script to fix the size issue in Avatar:

+    ```bash
+    npm run fix-avatar
+    ```

+    This script patches the Avatar component to handle string size values.

-3. Use the fix-entry-point script to fix the entry point:
+6. Use the fix-entry-point script to fix the entry point:

     ```bash
     npm run fix-entry-point